roman-milk/roman-milk.github.io/deconstructing-the-professor.md

  4. You will go to church on Sunday without wearing any underwear.
 If you disobey this simple expectation another punishment will be added to you once you are on your black knees begging to smell my sweet white pussy.

  5. Lastly, you will go to Mac's Diner after church and find as secluded a booth as you can.
 A slave of mine will meet you there to check your cunt and make sure you obeyed my command.
 She will also explain to your stubborn dumbass nutshell of a brain the consequences of disobedience to your White Mistress.
-Report_Story #5